 It was only in 2017 that hashtags became a widely accepted best practice on Pinterest.
 Before that, as Tailwind explains, “they [didn’t] work the way people expect, are confusing, and could actually work against you by sending people to other Pinners’ content.”

-Now that Pinterest has officially given the go ahead to hashtag your Pinterest presence, it’s time to start taking advantage of them to grow your following.
+Since Pinterest encourages to use hashtags, it’s time to start taking advantage of them to grow your following.

 For Rachel Baileys of The Scarpetta, this has been able to consistently create pins with over 12,000 impressions per day, and “with the higher impression rate, this leads to a steady stream of new Pinterest followers.”